phax/ph-buildinfo-maven-plugin/README.md

 # News and noteworthy
   * v2.0.1 - work in progress
     * Updated buildinfo version number to `3`
       * List of active profiles were added to build info output
+      * Changed property name `build.datetime` to `build.datetime.text`
+      * Changed property name `build.datetime.timezone` to `build.datetime.timezone.id`
     * Switched to Maven plugin annotations
     * Marked as thread-safe
     * Timezone is now considered